 FY 2022 GSA MAS Contract Sales by Socio-Economic Size Status

 The GSA MAS Contract is broken down into twelve Large Categories of product/service offerings.
 The IT and Professional Services Large Categories consistently account for the highest sales for both large and small businesses.

-Across all GSA MAS Contract Large Categories, small businesses take in approximately 37% of total sales.
-However, under the eight GSA Large Categories detailed in the chart below, small businesses accounted for over 40% of total sales in fiscal year 2019.
+Across all GSA MAS Contract Large Categories, small businesses take in approximately 35% of total sales.
+However, under the seven GSA Large Categories detailed below, small businesses accounted for over 45% of total sales in fiscal year 2022.

 If your company is just getting started in the government space, pursuing a GSA Schedule may not be the best first step.
 Your local Small Business Development Center (SBDC) or Procurement Technical Assistance Center (PTAC) can help you assess demand and develop a plan for moving forward in the government market.